-A firsthand account of activities on Capitol Hill during the historic House vote to protect the Arctic Refuge.
-By Kaden McArthur
+A firsthand account of our work on Capitol Hill during the historic House of Representatives vote to protect the Arctic Refuge.

 Last week was momentous for the Arctic National Wildlife Refuge.
 For the first time in history, the House of Representatives passed a stand-alone bill to protect the Arctic Refuge — H.R.
 1146, the ‘Arctic Cultural and Coastal Plain Protection Act’ – in a bipartisan vote of 225-193.
 This critical piece of legislation would restore protections that were stripped by the 2017 Tax Act that mandated oil and gas leasing in the Arctic Refuge’s Coastal Plain.
 Yet the work to protect the Arctic Refuge didn’t start or end with this vote.

 As I spoke with members of Congress on their way to vote on the House floor, I reflected on what the passage of H.R.
 1146 would mean.
 Years of effort by so many people had led to this historic step for restoring protections to the Arctic Refuge.
 However, I also realized that the work to restore protections to this invaluable landscape was far from over, given the relentless attacks from this administration.